hepplerj/Dissertation/bibliography.dissertation.Heppler.md

 Friedly, Michael.
 "This Brief Eden: A History of Landscape Change in California's Santa Clara Valley."
 Ph.D. dissertation, Duke University, 2000.

 Keyes, Lindsay Eileen.
 "Strategic Considerations for City Annexations in California".
 M.A.
 Thesis, Sacramento: California State University, 2008.

+Lee, Yoon Jung.
+"Ecology of Power: The Politics of Environmental Health and Ethical Citizenship in Silicon Valley."
+Ph.D. dissertation, Stanford: Stanford University, 2011.

+Rhee, Nari.
+"Searching for Working Class Politics: Labor, Community and Urban Power in Silicon Valley."
+Ph.D. dissertation, Berkeley: University of California-Berkeley, 2007.

+Sandul, Paul Jason Prescott.
+"Harvesting Suburbs: Recalling the Suburban Side of California's Agricultural Colonization."
+Ph.D. dissertation, Sacramento: California State University, 2009.

+Shih, Johanna.
+"Ethnic and Gender Inequality in Silicon Valley: Mechanisms of Discrimination, Strategies of Resistnace."
+Ph.D. dissertation, Los Angeles: University of California-Los Angeles, 2001.

 Tijnai, Carolyn.
 "From the Valley of Heart's Delight to the Silicon Valley: A Study of Stanford University's Role in the Transformation."
 M.A.
 Thesis, Stanford University, 1996.

+Wald, Sarah Dorothy.
+"The Nature of Citizenship: Race, Citizenship, and Nature in Representations of Californian Agricultural Labor."
+Ph.D. dissertation, Providence: Brown University, 2009.

+Wolpern, Steven F. "Suburban Reformers: Progressive Reform Movements and the Making of Silicon Valley, 1880--1980."
+Ph.D. dissertation, Pennsylvania: Pennsylvania State University, 2013.

 \vskip 0.75in